What to do if you have a leak

 First things first

-The first thing will be to locate the stopcock and turning it clockwise.
+The first thing will be to locate the stopcock and turn it clockwise.

-By Turning the stopcock in the off position will stop any water from entering your system .
+By turning it stopcock to the off position will stop any water from entering your system.
 Make sure everybody knows where the stopcock is located in case of an emergency.

 If you don’t yet know if the leak is coming from your heating system, it makes sense to turn this off too.
 You will need to turn off the water supply to your heating system by locating the shut-off valve next to your boiler.
 Now turn on the hot water tap to drain the system.
 You should also turn off the boiler at the mains by locating the relevant circuit breaker.